SCHOOL CLOSINGS AND DELAYS

 1-hour or 2-hour delay

-While it is very important to us to open school every day, our first priority, of course, is student safety.
+While it is very important to open school every day, our first priority is student safety.
 There are times when it is too unpredictable to make a full closing decision in the early morning hours.
-Road conditions can change rapidly as temperatures change and plows clear and salt or sand roadways.
+Road conditions can change rapidly as temperatures change and plows clear and salt/sand roadways.
 If it appears that students cannot be transported safely to school at the usual time in the morning, but that the weather will allow a safe afternoon dismissal, the district may institute a 1 or 2-hour delay to the start of the school day.
 When there is a 1-hour delay, the bus will arrive and the school doors will open one hour later than usual.
 Under a 2-hour delay, the bus will arrive and the school doors will open two hours later than usual.
 A 1 or 2-hour delay could lead to a full closure if conditions have deteriorated or are expected to get worse.

 Wind chills and cold temperatures